 The first step is to make sure that you meet all requirements.
 Luckily, there’s a preliminary test that you can take before you fill out an official application.
-You can also consider talking directly to the staff of the local branches of either the SBA or a third-party certifier, or check the Code of Regulations to dig deeper into the exclusions that may apply to your company.
+You can also consider talking directly to the staff of the local branches of either the SBA or a third-party certifier, or check the Code of Federal Regulations to dig deeper into the exclusions that may apply to your company.

 The fees and application process may vary, depending on which organization you use to get certified.
 The benefits offered through each certifier will also vary.
 Some women will choose to go through one organization or another due to the members involved.
 For instance, if many of the women involved in your local WBENC are in your industry, this can be a better move for you than to go through the U.S. Women’s Chamber of Commerce.

 When it comes to choosing a certification group, it may help to talk to the different local chapters in your area.
 Each organization has its own way of doing business, which can make it easier to decide who you want to partner with.
 The WBENC may cost more in fees than the SBA, but you may also find strong networking opportunities and contract application assistance.
 These groups may prove especially helpful if you need personalized advice about how to best use the certification within your industry.

 If you’re planning on applying for the WOSB and the EDWOSB, we recommend applying at the same time as there’s a small discount in total fees.
 You will have the option of self-certifying for a WOSB or EDWOSB through the SBA.
 Additionally, the SBA provides a checklist before you apply to help prepare you for certification.